pulsar-edit/pulsar/packages/language-diff/README.md

-# language-diff package
+# language-diff

-Diff and patch file support in Lumine.
+Diff and patch file support for Lumine.

-The TextMate grammar is adapted from `textmate/diff.tmbundle` at commit `0593bb775eab1824af97ef2172fd38822abd97d7`.
+## Features

+- **Grammars**: provides both Tree-sitter and TextMate grammars.
+- **Syntax highlighting**: full grammar coverage for diff and patch files.

+## Contributing

+Got ideas to make this package better, found a bug, or want to help add new features?
+Just drop your thoughts on GitHub.
+Any feedback is welcome!